gsmatth/shooters-log/README.md

   - store and return  detailed data cards
   - store and return load development books
   - store and return round count books
   - store and return aggregate score cards

 ****

 #Way to contribute
-* Preferred way to submit issues/bugs:
+* Reporting Bugs: Open up an issue through this git repository and select "bug" as the label
+* Recommending Enhancements: Open up an issue through this git repository and select "enhancement" as the label
+* Issues are reviewed weekly

 *****
 #Architecture